 If the M&E entity determines that the advertising rights represent an asset (non-cash consideration), the fair market value of the rights should be recognized as revenue upon the transfer of the IP.

-d.
 Free trial periods with a subscription

-In contracts where customers are provided a free product for a specified time period, after which the customer (and seller) have no commitment to pay for (or provide) additional goods, then no contract would exists beyond the specified tie period and no related revenue should be recognized.
-If, however, the free trial includes an obligation for the company to send additional product in exchange for customer payment for a period of time after the trial ends, a contract exists and revenue may be recognized, as the free products represent promises in the contract which are being fulfilled.
+In contracts where customers are provided a free product for a specified time period, after which the customer (and seller) have no commitment to pay for (or provide) additional goods, then no contract would exists beyond the specified time period and no related revenue should be recognized.
+If, however, the free trial includes an obligation for the entity to send additional product in exchange for customer payment for a period of time after the trial ends, a contract exists and revenue may be recognized, as the free products represent promises in the contract which are being fulfilled.

-e.
 Multiyear agreements with changing prices

-f.
 Customer options for additional goods or services

-Similar to many companies in other industries, M&E entities often enter into agreements that include an option for customers to purchase additional goods or services.
+Similar to many entities in other industries, M&E entities often enter into agreements that include an option for customers to purchase additional goods or services.
 Depending on the nature of the option, it may qualify as a material right to the customer that must be accounted for as a separate performance obligation.

 Entities must determine whether an option to purchase additional goods and services is independent from the current contract.
 Discounted prices for future purchases act as evidence that a material right may exist for the customer, but significant judgement is required when analyzing each unique circumstance.

 Nonrefundable upfront fees are of particular importance to M&E entities and are often charged for setup and installation of services provided by the entity.
 If a material right is deemed to exist in a contract with nonrefundable upfront fees, a portion of the transaction price must be allocated to the material right and recognized over the period of time that the customer receives a benefit from the activation or installation.
 It is worth noting that the activation and/or installation fee is included in the transaction price.